spheredev/neosphere/INSTALL.md

 (https://github.com/liballeg/allegro5)

-Once you have Allegro and other necessary dependencies installed, simply switch to the directory where you checked out minisphere and run `make` on the command-line.
-This will build minisphere and all GDK tools in `bin/`.
-To install minisphere on your system, follow this up with `sudo make install`.
+Once you have Allegro and other necessary dependencies installed, simply switch to the directory where you checked out miniSphere and run `make` on the command-line.
+This will build miniSphere and all GDK tools in `bin/`.
+To install miniSphere on your system, follow this up with `sudo make install`.

 Mac OS X
 --------

-Building minisphere for OS X is very similar to Linux and uses Make as well.
+Building miniSphere for OS X is very similar to Linux and uses Make as well.
 The dependencies are the same; however, it's not necessary to build Allegro 5.1 yourself if you have Homebrew.
 To get Allegro installed, simply run `brew install --devel allegro` from the command line.
-Then switch to the directory where you checked out minisphere and run `make`.
+Then switch to the directory where you checked out miniSphere and run `make`.